-Integration of Big Data and Business Intelligence with Cloud Computing is recently trending in IT sector.
-However, there are concerns whether this combination is going to work out or not.
+Integration of Big Data and Business Intelligence with Cloud Computing is recently trending in the IT sector.
+However, there are concerns about whether this combination is going to work out or not.
 According to the latest research reports by Saugatuck Technology, “cloud-based BI and analytics will witness enormous growth in the coming years.”
-The amalgamation of BI with cloud can enhance growth rate by leaps and bounds in the next few years.
+The amalgamation of BI with the cloud can enhance growth rate by leaps and bounds in the next few years.